 It’s no secret that unless you’re really creative it can be difficult to maximize space in a small house.
-If you’re lucky enough to have had the opportunity design your own home, then you might have incorporated some innovative and savvy storage solutions in your home.
+If you’re lucky enough to have had the opportunity to design your own home, then you might have incorporated some innovative and savvy storage solutions in your space.
 However, if you bought your home, it might be a bit more challenging to maximize space.
 Here’s some good news: I can tell you how to take advantage of the precious space in your home and not feel completely overwhelmed.
 You don’t need a big budget – just some creativity and a willingness to try something new.

 Transform the Bedroom

 The bedroom is seen as a sacred sanctuary of rest and relaxation.
 It’s a place where you can rejuvenate your body, get some much needed rest and prepare for the day ahead.
 In an ideal world, the bedroom should be a place that is free from clutter, so that when you enter you are consciously transported into a peaceful place.

 Small bedrooms can be tricky when it comes to maximizing space and reducing clutter.
 One way to reduce clutter is to use storage units.
 These can be in the form of closets, shelving units, under bed storage, night tables with.
 These items should be adequately sized to suit the size of the room.
 If they are too big, they can make the room feel smaller.

 Get Rid of Clutter in the Kitchen